ZacSweers/MoshiX/moshi-sealed/README.md

 `object` types are useful in cases when receiving empty JSON objects (`{}`) or cases where its type can be inferred by some delegating adapter that peeks its keys.
-They should only be used for types that are sentinels and do not actually contain meaningful data.
+They should only be used for types that are indicator types and do not actually contain meaningful other data.

-In the next example, we have a `FunctionSpec` that defines the signature of a function and a `Type` representations that can be used to model its return type and parameter types.
+In the below example, we have a `FunctionSpec` that defines the signature of a function and a `Type` representations that can be used to model its return type and parameter types.
 These are all `object` types, so any contents are skipped in its serialization and only its `type` key is read by the `PolymorphicJsonAdapterFactory` to determine its type.